Orphy123/financial-edge-ai/README.md

 - Bundle size optimization
 - Server-side rendering where applicable

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on what to do.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For support, please:
-- Open an issue in the GitHub repository
-- Contact our support team at support@financialedge.ai
-- Join our community Discord server

 ## ⚠️ Disclaimer